yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 The system cache directory is used by default, and the cached files will go away on a reboot automatically.

 If you want to make it more persistent, you can specify the cache directory manually as an absolute path.

+### `image_delay` {#preview.image_delay}

+Wait for at least the specified milliseconds before starting to send image preview data to the terminal.

+This is to alleviate lag caused by some terminal emulators struggling to render images Yazi sent in time, when users scroll through the file list quickly.

+See https://github.com/sxyazi/yazi/pull/1512 for more information.

 ### `image_filter` {#preview.image_filter}